 Doctors are frequently requested to provide information about their patients.
 These requests come from a variety of sources - eg, employers, government agencies and regulatory bodies.
 In the UK, GPs receive the most requests, as it is they who hold the most comprehensive records.

-Information may need to be provided in the form of a report, a certificate, a statement or a letter.
+Information may need to be provided in the form of a medical report, a certificate, a statement or a letter.
 Most requests for information present no problem but occasional difficulties may arise.
 Such difficulties may include conflicts of interest, unreasonable expectations about the information the doctor may hold and problems about payment.
-Classifying the reports may help to clarify these issues.
+Classifying the medical reports may help to clarify these issues.

 Legal proceedings to advance patient care